 I love how acorn squash looks.
 I love the shape and the color, so I buy some early in the season, put them in a large wooden bowl and use this as my kitchen table centerpiece until I'm ready to cook the squash.

 It makes a natural, beautiful arrangement, but I just have to remember to cook it!
-So right before Thanksgiving, when I'm planning my Christmas decorations, I'll take the centerpiece apart and serve it for dinner — fun, huh?!
+So right before Thanksgiving, when I'm planning my Christmas decorations, I'll take the centerpiece apart and serve it for dinner -- fun, huh?!

 Acorn squash is super easy to prepare, and really, the hardest part is cutting it in half.
 So I sometimes cheat and have the Hubs cut it for me, and then I do the rest.

 When the squash is done, it's filled with a sweet, caramel-like filling that makes it taste like dessert.
+Yum.

 I usually cut the squash in half, which makes the sauce spill out, but I scoop it up again and drizzle the sauce over the cut squash, and everyone's happy, especially the kiddos since this is about the only way they eat squash!

 Baked Acorn Squash

-- 3 in acorn squashes cut half
+- 3 acorn squash cut in half

 - pinch of salt